Home Tech & Gear Here’s Why You Should Burn-In Your New Speakers and Headphones

 There are many different techniques used for burning in speakers.
 The most basic method is to just start playing music for hours on end.
 The general recommended time is 40 hours of continuous playback, and of course, you should use a separate room to do this so that you can focus on other things in the meantime.

-You want to play the music at a moderate volume level to ensure the driver produces ample vibration but not full volume, or you risk damaging the drivers.
+You want to play the music at a moderate volume level to ensure the driver produces ample vibration but not full volume, or you risk damaging the driver.
 If you can’t do 40 continuous hours, try sessions of at least 4-5 hours at a time.

 If you choose this method, don’t just pick a random playlist or loop the same song.
 Instead, opt for a playlist specifically crafted for burning in speakers.
 Many audio engineers and tech companies create burn-in playlists designed to include a wide range of frequencies that exercise the speaker’s dynamics.
 This helps to ensure that all drivers are getting broken in equally.

 The alternative method is playing a specific speaker burn-in track.
 Rather than music, these downloadable audio tracks play various noises and specific frequencies to break in the speaker.
-Some audio lovers may argue that this is the most effective way to burn-in your speakers, but it can be less tolerable than music.
+Some audio lovers may argue that this is the most effective way to burn in your speakers, but it can be less tolerable than music.

 Featured Image by fernando zhiminaicela from Pixabay